vlad-pbr/redis-sentinel-compose/README.md

 - `ENVIRONMENT_DNS`: DNS name which will lead to one of your Swarm nodes.
 This can be achieved by deploying a front-facing load balancer or a `keepalived` global service which will juggle a VIP between nodes.
 TLS certificate must secure this DNS name.
 - `REDIS_IMAGE`: image used by both Redis and Redis Sentinel instances.
 Later official Redis images come with Sentinel built-in.
 - `REDIS_PASSWORD`: authentication password for both Redis and Redis Sentinel.
 Keep in mind that username is NOT configured to be used.
+- `REDISINSIGHT_IMAGE`: image for the RedisInsight instance
+- `REDISINSIGHT_PROXY_IMAGE`: image for the HAProxy instance

 # Deployment